 Sometimes the best way to identify a fraudulent application is simply to read its description carefully.
 If it contains misspellings or unprofessional wording, we recommend you be careful as it could be a fraud.
 Check the description of that app carefully to see if your real name matches the one in the title.

-If you still have doubts, check out the permissions requested by this app.
-If they are invasive and require you to accept too many permissions (your image gallery, contacts calendar, and social networks, etc.), it could be a fraud.
-In addition, by reading the permissions you can also identify if the app incorporates paid SMS services, a usual flag for this type of trap.
+If you still have doubts, check out the permissions requested by the app.
+If they are invasive and require you to accept too many permissions (your image gallery, contacts, calendar, and social networks, etc.), it could be fraudulent.
+In addition, by reading the permissions you can also identify if the app incorporates paid SMS services, a usual red flag for this type of trap.

 Is It Too Good to Be True?